phillipgalbraith/topstock/README.md

 - 👋 Hi, I’m Phillip Galbraith, @topstock
 - 👀 I’m interested in The Odin Project, Web Development, apps, games, and social media.
 - 🌱 I’m currently Ruby Basics part of The Odin Project.
-- 💞️ I’m looking to collaborate on social media, games, and email focussed projects.
+- 🌏 I’m looking to collaborate on social media, games, and email focussed projects.
-- 📫 How to reach me: fillupgalbraith on Twitter - I accept message requests from anyone.
+- 📫 How to reach me: phillip.j.galbraith@gmail.com

 <!---
 topstock/topstock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.